Spektrum DX7 Programming Notes

 in the System menu, set the model type to ACRO, and the wing type to Flapperon (and optionally enable the V-tail mixer).

-Connect the servos to the following channels.
+The table below shows the servo assignments.
 The wing servos are shown in purple - chs 2 and 6 are assigned to the inner surfaces ('flaps'), while chs 5 and 7 are assigned to the outer surfaces ('ailerons').

 Rx Channel Connect this Servo